legionth/promise/README.md

 };

 $promise = new React\Promise\Promise($resolver, $canceller);

+// this is called if the resolve or reject function is called
+$promise->then(
+    function($result){
+        // Do something with this result,
+    },
+    function() {
+        // Do something on an aborted promise
+    }
+);
 ```

 The promise constructor receives a resolver function and an optional canceller
-function which both will be called with 3 arguments:
+function which both will be called with 2 (the 3rd is depracted and not supported in version x.x.x) arguments:

   * `$resolve($value)` - Primary function that seals the fate of the
     returned promise.
 Accepts either a non-promise value, or another promise.